rlbaiman/AntarcticAR_ML/Make_X_data/README.md

 * Select the year, level, and variable using cdo commands.
 These are saved to scratch directories because memory did not allow loading these to work with
 * Call function Resample
-    * Resample to 6hourly mean (this may smooth some anomalous values but we will calculate the standardized anomalies based on these values so we should capture anomalies)
+    * Resample to daily mean (this may smooth some anomalous values but we will calculate the standardized anomalies based on these values so we should capture anomalies)
     * If you want a leadtime x, shift data forward by that amount, leaving nan values for the first x hours
     * Interpolate data using the Lats Included and -180 to 180 longitude for each variable. (lon: 576, lat: 181) ->  (lon: 144, lat: 90).
 This maintains a minimum gridcell area at the equator of 210x111km implying a synoptically-resolved minimum resolution of 840x444km.
 * Save as yearly data